-Nuclear Icebreaker 'Lenin' in Murmansk
+Nuclear icebreaker "Lenin" in Murmansk

 About museum

-\r\nThe ship was laid down in 1956 at the A. Marti Shipyard in Leningrad.
+The ship was laid down in 1956 at the A. Marti Shipyard in Leningrad.
 Launched on December 5, 1957.

-\r\nOn September 12, 1959, it departed from the Admiralty Shipyard for sea trials under the command of P. A. Ponomarev.
-On December 3, 1959, it was handed over to the Ministry of the Maritime Fleet.
+On September 12, 1959, it departed the Admiralty Shipyard for sea trials under the command of P. A. Ponomarev.
+On December 3, 1959, it was handed over to the Ministry of the Merchant Fleet.
 From 1960 it served with the Murmansk Shipping Company.

-\r\nThanks to the high power of its propulsion plant and long endurance, the icebreaker demonstrated excellent performance from its first seasons of operation.
-The use of a nuclear icebreaker made it possible to significantly extend the navigation season.
-In 1966, based on operational results, a decision was made to replace the old three-reactor steam-generating nuclear plant with a more advanced two-reactor one.
-In just the first six years of service the icebreaker steamed more than 82,000 nautical miles and independently escorted over 400 vessels.
+Thanks to the high power of its propulsion plant and long endurance, the icebreaker demonstrated excellent performance already in its first seasons.
+The use of a nuclear icebreaker made it possible to significantly extend the navigation period.
+In 1966, based on operational results, a decision was made to replace the old three-reactor nuclear steam-generating plant with a more advanced two-reactor plant.
+In just the first six years of operation the icebreaker covered over 82,000 nautical miles and independently escorted more than 400 vessels.

-\r\nThe icebreaker 'Lenin' served for 30 years and was decommissioned in 1989 and placed in permanent mooring in Murmansk.
+The icebreaker 'Lenin' operated for 30 years and in 1989 was decommissioned and placed in a permanent berth in Murmansk.
 Work is currently underway to convert it into a museum.

 Museum features